anacondazz2/a-foot-into-heaven/README.md

 <img src="docs/img/details-tab.png" width="600">

+### Implementation Details
+- Pathfinding (bfs) is used to implement character movement
+- Inheritance was used to share common state and behaviour between the various game entities
+- Units have 5 different stats (MaxHealth, ATK, DEF, EV, SPD) that were used to calculate damage and crit chance

 ### User Interface
 - Menu can be accessed during the game through `esc`
-- Menu provides Details and Controls page
 - `j` is used to cancel actions and serves as the "back" key
 - All controls are visually displayed as the game is played

-### Additional
-- Pathfinding (bfs) is used to implement character movement
-- Inheritance was used to share common state and behaviour between the various game entities
-- Units have 5 different stats (MaxHealth, ATK, DEF, EV, SPD) that were used to calculate damage and crit chance

 ## Assets and Illustrations